Tactile Textiles: The Calming Cushion

 Can handling 'playful things' provide focus and relieve anxiety?
 Students are increasingly seeking mental health support – most commonly for anxiety disorders.
 This research will explore how touch can be a tool for relieving anxiety.

-Together the team will create a ‘Calming Cushion’.
+Together the team created a ‘Calming Cushion’.
 This is a soft-and-smart object that:

 The ‘Calming Cushion’ aims to induce a sense of calm and to reduce anxiety through natural, affective and tactile communication.